Tekinaiti Kaiteie

 Tekinaiti Kaiteie (born 16 August 1936) is an I-Kiribati former politician.
-He was educated at the King George V School on Tarawa from 1948 to 1952.
-He served on the South Pacific Air Transport Council from 1952 to 1978.
-In 1978, Kaiteie was elected to the Legislative Council of the Gilbert and Ellice Islands as the member for Abemama, defeating Bauro Tokatake by 25 votes.
+Kaiteie was educated at the King George V School on Tarawa from 1948 to 1952, and served on the South Pacific Air Transport Council from 1952 to 1978.
+In 1978, Kaiteie was elected to the Legislative Council of the Gilbert and Ellice Islands as a member for Abemama, while Bauro Tokatake, the customary high chief, was not reelected.
 He served as a committee member of the Christian Democratic Party, the second political party in Kiribati, and the Foreign Investment Advisory.
-From 1987 to 1991, Kaiteie served as the Minister for the Line and Pheonix Group.
+From 1987 to 1991, Kaiteie served as the Minister for the Line and Phoenix Group.
 Living in London, Kiritimati, Kaiteie became the owner and manager of Moving Colours, a marine aquarium exporter.
 He unsuccessfully ran for Kiritimati's seat in the House of Assembly in 2002 and 2007.
 Kaiteie has nine children.